itsmeArpan/DSA/README.md

 # DSA
-Programming, Data Structures and Algorithms in Python
+Name of the course: Programming, Data Structures and Algorithms in Python Programming Assignments